dqops/dqo/docs/integrations/airflow/wait-for-job-operator.md

+---
+title: Airflow Wait for Job Operator with Example DAG
+---

-# Wait for job operator
+# Airflow Wait for Job Operator with Example DAG
-Read this guide to understand how to start data quality jobs in DQOps from Apache Airflow DAG, and how to wait for long-running data quality jobs.
+Read this guide to understand how to start data quality jobs from Apache Airflow DAG, how to wait for long-running data quality jobs, and how to handle errors.

 ## Overview